 [the dog runs out of the room after Mrs. Kissel farts]

 Whenever Mrs. Kissel breaks wind, we beat the dog.

 See more »

-When the credits of the cast begins to scroll up and out of the iris of the telescope's view to George and Samantha's inside penthouse, only the members of the cast are seen and not their characters they played.
+When the credits of the cast begins to scroll up and out of the iris of the telescope's view into George and Samantha's penthouse, the members of the cast are listed but not the characters they played.
 See more »

 The TV print substitutes tamer versions of some of 10's racier moments.
 In particular, scenes featuring porn star Annette Haven as Dudley Moore's exhibitionist neighbor have been removed, replaced with scenes involving another actress.
 On scene features Moore's character using a telescope to watch a naked A. Haven making love (in the TV version, we see the substitute actress kissing a man while wearing a robe).
 A later scene, originally shown as a nude orgy, is replaced by a similar scene, but with everyone wearing bathing suits.
 In addition, the comedic lovemaking scene between Derek and Moore is played in the dark in the TV version.
 See more »

 "10" isn't really the sort of movie that I feel that I can just straightforward review, as it has its ups and downs.
 The plot of course has composer George Webber (Dudley Moore) going through his midlife crisis all obsessed with the hot young women, thereby messing up his relationship with girlfriend Samantha (Julie Andrews).
 I guess that if the movie has any problem, it's the casting of Moore.
 From everything that I've ever heard, it sounds like he was kind of worthless and undesirable to be around.
 Granted, in this movie he does a passable job as George, although it's hard to tell whether the movie is romanticizing or ripping at the LA lifestyle.